Headache after a car or truck accident, why do you get them

 - Dull and rough, aching head pain

-Different types of post-traumatic headaches:
+Different types of post-traumatic:

 - Cervicothoracic somatic dysfunction

 The therapy will help you with dealing with the accident and even with your guilt because you caused the accident.
 By talking to someone you will start to heal mentally and will reduce your headaches.

 The difference between a migraine and a headache: